-Department of Veterans Affairs STATEMENT I N SUPPORT OF CLAIM PRIVACY ACT INFORMATION: The VA will not disclose information collected of Federal Regulations 1.576 for routine uses (i.e., civil or criminal law enfethe United States), litigation in which the United States is a party or has an interpersonnel administration) as itentified in the VA system of records, Sey A2.17 published in the Federal Register.
-Your obligation to respond is required so obligation to respond is required so obligation records are properly associated with your claim file.
-Giving us your SSN act SIV A will not deny an individual benefits for reliaining to provide his or her SS still VA will not deny an individual benefits for reliaining to provide his or her SS still VA will not deny an individual benefits for reliaining to provide his or her SS still VA will not deny an individual benefits for reliaining to provide his or her SS still VA will not deny an individual to the reliaining to provide the sort her SS still value of the second of the sort her SS still value of the second recement, congressional communicatesest, the administration of VA Prog.
-22/28, Compensation, Pension, Edin or retain benefits, VA uses your scount information is voluntary.
-Ref N unless the disclosure of the SSN is determine maximum benefits under a programs with other agencies. ions, epidemiological or research stud arms and delivery of VA benefits, ve- ucation, and Vocational Rehabilitatio SSN to identify your claim file.
-Provi usal to provide your SSN by itself will sequired by Federal Statute of law in the law.
-The responses you submit ar ies, the collection of money owed to rification of identity and status, and n and Employment Records - VA, ding your SSN will help ensure that I not result in the denial of bene fits, effect prior to January 1, 1975, and e considered confidential (38 U.S.C. information, we estimate that you will need an average of 13 minutes to review information unless a valid OMB control number is displayed.
-You are not require located on the OMB Internet Page at www.regimfo.gov/public/do/PRAMain.Hr down. d to respond to a collection of inform nation if this number is not displayed.
-Valid OMB control numbers can be FIRST NAME - MIDDLE NAME - LAST NAME OF VETERAN (T)pe or prin et) SOCIAL SECURITY NO. VA FILE NO. C/CSS - The following statement is made in connection with a claim for benefits in the case of the above-named veteran: 0,000 I CERTIFY THAT the statements on this form are true and correct to the ne best of my knowledge and be lief.
-SIGNATURE DATE SIGNED ADDRESS TELEPHONE NUMBE ERS (Include Area Code) DAYTIME EVENING PENALTY: The law provides severe penalties which include fine or im knowing it to be false. prisonment, or both, for the will ful submission of any statement of or evidence of a material fact,
+Department of Veterans Affairs STATEMENT IN SUPPORT O F CLAIM PRIVACY ACT INFORMATION: The VA will not disclose informa Code of Federal Regulations 1.576 for routine uses (i.e., civil or crimina the United States, fingiation in which the United States is a party or ha personnel administration) as identified in the VA system of records, published in the Federal Register.
+Your obligation to respond is require your records are properly associated with your claim file.
+Giving us you The VA will not deny an individual benefits for relations to provide his still in officet.
+The requested information is considered relevant and nec 5301).
+Information submitted is subject to verification filtrough computer Have enforcement, congressional commun is an interest, the administration of VA P 58VA21/22/28, Compensation, Pension, d to obtain or retain benefits, VA uses yo ur SSN account information is voluntary. or her SSN unless the disclosure of the SS essary to determine maximum benefits unor matching programs with other agencies. ications, epidemiological or research rograms and delivery of VA benefits Education, and Vocational Rehabili ur SSN to identify your claim file.
+P Refusal to provide your SSN by itsell N is required by Federal Statute of la ler the law.
+The responses you submi studies, the collection of money owed to , verification of identity and status, and tation and Employment Records - VA, roviding your SSN will help ensure that f will not result in the denial of bene fits, w in effect prior to January 1, 1975, and it are considered confidential (38 U.S.C.
+RESPONDENT BURDEN: We need this information to obtain eviden information.
+We estimate that you will need an average of 15 minutes information unless a valid OMB control number is displayed.
+You are n located on the OMB Internet Page at www.reginfo.gov/public/do/PRAM form. to review the instructions, find the inform of required to respond to a collection of int ation, and complete this form.
+VA ca formation if this number is not display annot conduct or sponsor a collection of yed.
+Valid OMB control numbers can be FIRST NAME - MIDDLE NAME - LAST NAME OF VETERAN (T)p e or print) SOCIAL SECURITY NO. VA FILE NO. The following statement is made in connection with a claim for C C/CSS - I CERTIFY THAT the statements on this form are true and cor regt to the best of my knowledge and belief SIGNATURE teer to the test of my knowledge and DATE SIGNED ADDRESS TELEPHONE NU MBERS (Include Area Code) EVENING PENALTY: The law provides severe penalties which include fi knowing it to be false. ine or imprisonment, or both, for the villful submission of any stateme ent or evidence of a material fact, A FORM 21-4138 EXISTING STOCKS OF VA FORM 21-4138, AUG 2004, CONTINUE ON REVERSI